 The Parents Network office is here to assist you in accomplishing the goals for your chapter.
 We strive to keep lines of communication open and give you the opportunity to ask questions and express any concerns you may have as the parent of a Baylor student.

 Examples of events held by local Parents Network Chapters:

 To start a Parents Network Chapter, contact the Parents Network at ParentsNetwork@baylor.edu.

-To start a Regional, Academic & Professional, or Affinity Network, please contact Jon Sisk, Director of Network Engagement, at Jon_Sisk@baylor.edu.
+To start a Regional, Academic & Professional, or Affinity Network, please contact Christie Harper, Assistant Director of Affinity Groups for Alumni Engagement, at Christie_Harper@baylor.edu.